[Oxford CompSoc banner graphic]

 [Events]

-Competitive Programming: First Week Contest
+Competitive Programming: Seventh Week Contest

-When: 7:30-9:30pm, Monday 28th April
+When: 7:30-9:30pm, Monday 24th November

 Where: Undergraduate Social Area, Department of Computer Science 7 Parks Rd, Oxford OX1 3QG